mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

 Upgrading?
 ----------

-If you're on a Debian-based distribution, you can follow the [Debian instructions](https://github.com/zcash/zcash/wiki/Debian-binary-packages) to install zcash on your system.
+If you're on a Debian-based distribution, you can follow the :ref:`install-debian-bin-packages-guide` to install zcash on your system.
 Otherwise, you can update your local snapshot of our code:

 .. code-block:: bash